kannancmohan/priX/sample/spring/spring4/README.txt

 Sample 7: Example for Instantiation with a static factory method Sample 8: Example for Instantiation with instance factory method Sample 9: Example using depends-on
+Sample 10: Example using lazy-init
+Sample 11: Example init-method and destroy-methods